kristiansordal/kristiansordal/README.md

 ### Hey, I'm Kristian 🤙

-I'm a Mechanical Engineering graduate from OsloMet and a MSc student in Computer Science at UiB.
+I'm a MSc student in Computer Science - Algorithms at UiB, and a Mechanical Engineering graduate from OsloMet

 <!--After my bachelor (and a years worth of informatics subjects), I'll be pursuing a masters degree in Informatics.-->